BDMChau/my-storybook/README.md

 `Step 3:` Type `npm publish` to publish package
 `Step 4:` Login to account NPM if you are asked

-> Contact to Mr.Hon to get account information :D

 > If you want to review demo layout, see `4.
 Publish package to review`.

 ### 4. Publish package to review